Allentown and Auburn Railroad: ALLN206

-Built in 1937 by the Electro-Motive Corporation (EMC) for the Philadelphia, Belthlem, and New England Railroad (PBNE), #206 is a former Winton-engined SW type switcher locomotive.
-PBNE 206 spent time working at Bethlehem Steel in Bethlehem, PA before being sold to the Steelton and Highspire Railroad (SH) in Steelton, PA in January 1947.
+Built in 1937 by the Electro-Motive Corporation (EMC) for the Philadelphia, Bethlehem and New England Railroad (PBNE), #206 is a former Winton-engined SW type switcher locomotive.
+PBNE 206 spent time working at Bethlehem Steel in Bethlehem prior to being sold to the Steelton and Highspire Railroad (SH) in Steelton in January 1947.
+It was renumbered SH 23.

-While again being used at a steel mill it was renumbered SH 23.
-In the late 1950s its original 600 hp Winston diesel engine was upgraded with an 800 hp EMD 567CR prime mover.
+In the late 1950s. its original 600 hp Winston diesel engine was upgraded with an 800 hp EMD 567CR prime mover.
 With the upgrade, the original hood was modified to fit the larger engine while its original electrical system remained the same.

-In December 1967 #23 was sold to the Maryland and Pennsylvania Railroad (MPA) and renumbered again to MPA 83.
-While the Ma & Pa kept #83 in service, it was mostly kept in their roundhouse due to its age.
-On June 27, 1986, the Ma & Pa leased #83 to the Stewartstown Railroad.
+In December 1967, #23 was sold to the Maryland and Pennsylvania Railroad (MPA) and renumbered again to MPA 83.
+While the MPA kept #83 in service, it was mostly kept in their roundhouse due to its age.
+On June 27, 1986, the MPA leased #83 to the Stewartstown Railroad.